Skip to main content

 WebsiteNotify online→

-Beneficiary changes at OnPoint Community CU can be made in branch and by mail.
+Beneficiary changes at OnPoint Community CU can be made in branch, by mail, and by phone.
 Accounts can also be retitled into a trust to keep them out of probate entirely.

 There are two sides to estate planning at OnPoint Community CU: setting things up while you're alive, and the process survivors follow after a death.